The WHO Report On COVID-19's Origins Shows We May Never Know Where The Coronavirus Came From

 Theory 4: The virus was spread via frozen food.

-When leaders of the WHO-China team announced their initial conclusions in a press conference on February 9, many scientists were astonished that they were taking this theory seriously.
-For months, the Chinese authorities had controversially linked renewed outbreaks of COVID-19 in China to imported frozen seafood.
+When leaders of the WHO–China team announced their initial conclusions in a press conference on Feb.
+9, many scientists were astonished that they were taking this theory seriously.
+For months, the Chinese authorities had controversially linked renewed outbreaks of COVID-19 in the country to imported frozen seafood.
 It seemed to be a narrative calculated to promote the idea that the disease may have first emerged abroad.

 “We know that the virus can persist and survive in conditions that are found in these cold and frozen environments, but we don’t really understand if the virus can then transmit to humans,” Embarek, the WHO food scientist who led the WHO–China team, said at the February press conference.
 “So a lot of work needs to be done to better understand these interesting pathways.”

-Speaking in an online discussion organized by the UK-based international think tank Chatham House earlier this month, Marion Koopmans, a virologist at the Erasmus Medical Center in Rotterdam, the Netherlands, said the team was thinking more about frozen wildlife meat rather than frozen seafood — which would link the idea to the intermediate host theory.
+Speaking in an online discussion organized by the UK-based international think tank Chatham House earlier this month, Marion Koopmans, a virologist at the Erasmus University Medical Center in Rotterdam, the Netherlands, said the team was thinking more about frozen wildlife meat rather than frozen seafood — which would link the idea to the intermediate host theory.

 “That’s what we think is still a very, very valid option,” Koopmans said.

-Many virologists think it’s unlikely that frozen food was the origin for COVID-19, partly because studies of transmission of the virus from surfaces or objects — known as “fomites” — suggest that it’s very inefficient, compared to transmission through the air.
+Many virologists think it’s unlikely that frozen food was the origin for COVID-19, partly because studies of transmission of the virus from surfaces or objects — known as “fomites” — suggest that it’s very inefficient compared to transmission through the air.

-“The bottom line is that fomite transmission can happen but it’s very rare,” Angela Rasmussen, a virologist at Columbia University, told BuzzFeed News.
+“The bottom line is that fomite transmission can happen, but it’s very rare,” Angela Rasmussen, a virologist at Columbia University, told BuzzFeed News.

 Even after the WHO–China report, scientists still have more questions than answers about the origins of SARS-CoV-2.

-Note: This story has been updated to include a statement from the US State Department.